leandrosilva/klogd2/README.md

 ## Why a new version?

 I'd want to try [Syslog4j](http://syslog4j.org) on the server side, because I know it's a rock solid stuff and all those cool kids are using it, e.g. [Graylog2](http://graylog2.org).
+So I decided to give myself a second time to fun and just wrote **klogd2**, which is also dumb simple like its older brother.
+But I'm planning to give it a chance to evolve.

 ## Getting Started